Tinker-Twins/Robust_Behavioral_Cloning/README.md

 ### Training Pipeline

 The training pipeline is scripted in `Python3` and is implemented in the form of an `IPYNB`.
-The training pipeline comprises of data balancing, augmentation, preprocessing, training a neural network and saving the trained model.
+It comprises of data balancing, augmentation, preprocessing, training a neural network and saving the trained model.

 `Training.ipynb` file in each of the four directories implements the respective training pipeline and the trained models are also available in the respective directories as `H5` files.

 ### Activation Visualization & Prediction Analysis

+This analysis pipeline is scripted in `Python3` and is implemented in the form of an `IPYNB`.
+It comprises of loading data for ~1 lap, loading trained model and using it to visualize the convolution filters, activation maps and steering angle predictions.

+`Prediction.ipynb` file in each of the four directories implements the respective analysis pipeline and the results are stored in the `Results` direcotry within respective directories.

 ### Deployment